fgmourao/Vital-signs-Monitor/README.md

 ## Known Limitations

-- HR and SpO2 values are not validated
+- HR and SpO2 values are not validated against a calibrated reference instrument.
+For research use only.
+- SpO2 may read 100% consistently when DECIM_RATIO = 1 — increase to 4 via Settings if this occurs.
 - The `_debug_serial()` diagnostic output is plain text and incompatible with the Python DAQ.
-Use it only with the Arduino IDE Serial Monitor when the Python application is not connected.
+Use only with the Arduino IDE Serial Monitor when the Python application is not connected.
 - If the USB cable is disconnected during a recording session, the CSV files may be incomplete.
+Always stop recording before disconnecting.
 - Primary Wi-Fi client assignment is first-connect order.
 If a secondary workstation connects before the primary, it will receive 25 Hz instead of 100 Hz.
+- The Resp.
+Tare is session-only — it resets if the application is restarted or the connection is toggled.

 ---